Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Glenhaven was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Glenhaven was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Glenhaven had cultural diversity above average, with 14.7% speaking a language other than English at home, and 25.8% born overseas.
-Christianity was the main religion in Glenhaven at 69.6%, compared to 51.9% across Greater Sydney.
-The top three ancestry groups were English (28.2%), Australian (22.6%), and Irish (7.8%).
+Glenhaven's cultural diversity was found to be above average, with 14.7% of its population speaking a language other than English at home and 25.8% born overseas.
+Christianity was the main religion in Glenhaven, comprising 69.6%, compared to Greater Sydney's 51.9%.
+The top three ancestry groups were English (28.2%), Australian (22.6%), and Irish (7.8%), all higher than regional averages of 17.3%, 15.9%, and 4.0% respectively.

-Notably, Lebanese (2.1%) and Maltese (1.4%) were overrepresented in Glenhaven compared to regional averages of 1.6% and 0.9%, respectively.
+Notably, Lebanese (2.1%) and Maltese (1.4%) groups were overrepresented compared to their respective regional averages of 1.6% and 0.9%.

 Frequently Asked Questions - Diversity